 Deviled eggs are always a crowd pleaser, even more so when you make them with a twist.
-This Creole version is anything but ordinary, packed with flavor from Creole classics and a dusting of smoked paprika on top.
+Enter our Creole Deviled Eggs.
+This version is anything but ordinary, packed with flavor from Creole classics and a dusting of smoked paprika on top.

 - 3 tablespoons green bell pepper, minced

 - 1/4 teaspoon garlic granules